International Stout Day - November

 International Stout Day

-International Stout Day is a celebration of the dark, strong beer stout, which was obtained in the early 18th century from porters.
-In many countries, this drink has become one of the most beloved, which is why a personal holiday has been created in its honor.
-The characteristic features of the drink are its high strength and rich taste, with it traditionally being drunk slowly and savored.
+International Stout Day is a celebration of the dark, strong beer known as stout, first brewed in the early 18th century from porters.
+In many countries, this drink has become one of the most beloved, which is why a personal holiday was created in its honor.
+The characteristic features of stout are its high strength and rich taste, making it a drink to be slowly savored.

 History

 If you are interested in International Stout Day, you probably know the difference between stouts and porters.
-Experts note that the difference is subtle, barely distinguishable.
-For the preparation of porters, malted barley is used, while for the preparation of stouts, unmalted, roasted barley is used, giving the drink a light coffee flavor.
+Experts note that the distinction is subtle, almost indistinguishable.
+Porters are made with malted barley, while stouts are brewed with unmalted, roasted barley, giving them a slight coffee flavor.

-The first porters appeared in England in the first half of the 18th century, and were quickly embraced by many due to their pronounced taste and the ability to keep fresh for a long time.
-The first stout porter appeared in 1730, but the term stout was used as early as 1677 to refer to any beer with a large strength.
+The first porters appeared in England in the first half of the 18th century and quickly gained popularity due to their bold taste and ability to stay fresh for a long time.
+The first stout porter was brewed in 1730, but the term “stout” was used as early as 1677 to describe any beer with a high strength.

 Interesting facts

-• In 1776, in England, Arthur Guinness was producing a delicious porter at his famous brewery.
+• In 1776, Arthur Guinness was already producing porter at his now-famous brewery.

-• The drink acquired its characteristic black color only in the 19th century, when patented malt was used.
+• Stout acquired its characteristic black color in the 19th century, when patented malt began to be used.

-• The word stout in translation means proud or brave, but in relation to beer, the meaning is strong.
-Initially, stouts were drunk by porters, who were distinguished by their strong physique.
+• The word “stout” means proud or brave, but when referring to beer, it means strong.
+Originally, stouts were favored by porters, known for their physical strength.

-• Many experts call the production of stouts an industrial revolution.
+• Many experts call stout production an industrial revolution in brewing.

-• Stouts have a rich, strong taste of roasted malt with hints of coffee, chocolate, and caramel.
+• Stouts offer a robust flavor profile with notes of roasted malt, coffee, chocolate, and caramel.

 How to take part